• Home

 Working Within Budgets While Protecting Design Integrity

 While design can elevate a property’s market position, financial metrics remain central to decision-making.
-While clients are protective of data on revenue performance, occupancy, and guest satisfaction, Soh said her team takes their cue from the budgets clients set to meet those targets.
+While clients are protective of data on revenue performance, occupancy, and guest satisfaction, Grace said her team takes their cue from the budgets clients set to meet those targets.

 Recent work, such as the renovation of the Cheers Pub at the Cinnamon Grand completed in December 2024, is an example of this interplay between cost considerations and design ambitions.
 Projects like these demonstrate the ongoing effort to keep properties fresh, relevant, and competitive, even as guest expectations evolve.